Top 3 Best Ultralight Spinning Reels—2018

 Best Value Ultralight Spinning Reel: Okuma Helios

 When it comes to packing all the highest end features and materials into the most affordable ultralight spinning reel package, Okuma's Helios is a pretty clear winner.
 The first time I held this reel I was blown away.
 The carbon frame provides a rock-solid base while coming in at a mere 7.1 oz for the 20 series reel.
-The carbon frame as stainless steel bearing also protect against corrosion, making it more than ready for many seasons of backcountry use.
-Also impressive is the 13lb of smooth front drag, meaning you'll be able to handle much larger fish on your ultralight setup.
+The carbon frame, fast drying ported rotor (the part that spins around the spool) and stainless steel bearings also protect against corrosion, making it more than ready for many seasons of backcountry use.
+The only drawback of the reel is the drag.
+At 13 lb of drag the Helios line is slowly falling behind some of the more expensive ultralight reels that have entered the market, but for the price, its still can't be beat.

 Best Bang for the Buck- Okuma Helios